 Even the Guys Want Him: Every time Alex tries to attract a woman, he ends up attracting several men in the process.

 Kick the Dog: Done literally to Juiceman the dog in Fable II by Dean the Househusband.
 Alex swears revenge, and guns him down in the street the next time he runs into him.
 A fan later makes a donation to T40s as a bounty on Dean.

-Too Dumb to Live: During Final Fantasy X-2 the group is fighting a trio of Blue Orbs.
+Too Dumb to Live: The group is fighting a trio of Blue Orbs.
 Assuming Blue means ice (when it actually means water), they try fire magic.
 When that doesn't work, the group doesn't know what to do, despite the fact the Orbs constantly cast water spells.
 They died two or three times in that one fight.
 Even after finally winning, one of them complains about fire not working.